 The Top 10 Islands in Asia

-Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
+Every year for our World’s Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
 Readers rated islands according to their activities and sights, natural attractions and beaches, food, friendliness, and overall value.

-Related: The 2018 World's Best Awards
+Related: The World's Best Awards 2019

-9. Koh Samui, Thailand
+8. Koh Samui, Thailand

 7. Cebu, Philippines

 3. Bali, Indonesia

-See all of our readers' favorite hotels, airlines, cruise lines, and more in the World's Best Awards for 2018.
+See all of our readers' favorite hotels, cities, airlines, cruise lines, and more in the World's Best Awards for 2019.